ice1k/LearnEnglish/3-30/listen.md

 + Behind the astronaut.

 + So, if the light is behind the astronaut, why is the front of him, not in darkness?
 Why?
-Because they used the studio lights, to shine on the astronaut.
+Because they used the studio light, to shine on the astronaut.

 + Aha.